 While dogs may not feel remorse in the exact same way that humans do, they do know when they’ve done something wrong.
 Before or during a scolding you may notice your canine has a wagging, low hanging tail or a tongue flicking quickly in and out of his mouth.
 Both are doggy ways of saying “I feel bad about that thing I did.
 Sorry.”

 When your dog faces you with her front paws low to the ground and her rear end raised high in the air, it means he/she wants to play.
 This stance is called a “play bow” and is a universal gesture among canines.
 Want to impress your pup?
 Say, “I want to play, too” by placing your hands on the ground and raising your derriere to the sky.

 Perhaps the most well-understood sign that your dog’s scared is a tucked-in tail.
 However, there are other indications such as avoiding eye contact and pulled-back ears.
 Slow tail wagging might indicate that your pup’s feeling cautious.
 Sudden freezing during an action, such as chewing, means your dog’s feeling tentative and wants to be left alone.

 When to be concerned

 Is your canine companion acting in a manner that’s out of character?
-If your pup’s lethargic, wheezing, excessively scratching or suddenly aggressive, then he or she may be sick and need to visit us at Brimley-Lawrence Animal Care or Bellamy-Lawrence Animal Hospital.
-If you have questions or concerns about your dog’s body language or anything else, please come see us at one of our walk-in animal hospitals for a checkup with a qualified vet.
+If your pup’s lethargic, wheezing, excessively scratching or suddenly aggressive, then he or she may be sick and need to visit us at Bellamy-Lawrence Animal Hospital.
+If you have questions or concerns about your dog’s body language or anything else, please come see us at our walk-in animal hospital for a checkup with a qualified vet.